Date of Award

 In the thesis, I offer the solution that the ministerial leader needs to inhabit the tension of action and contemplation instead of resolving it.
 The beliefs and practices charismatics bring to working for God make it difficult to imagine themselves working with God, but a theology of contemplative activism could alleviate this difficulty.
 I explore ways in which ministerial staff teams can experience this, believing that a theology of contemplative activism for the charismatic Christian leader would result in less burnout, better action organizationally and deeper joy individually.

 Lathrop, Andrea, "A Consideration of a High View of God and our Relationship with Work in a Charismatic Context" (2021).
-Seminary Doctoral Programs.
+Doctor of Ministry.
 433.